kuzzleio/documentation/src/sdk-reference/js/6/collection/truncate/index.md

 ## Resolves

-Resolve if the collection is successfully truncated.
+Resolves if the collection has successfully been truncated.

 ## Usage